coq/coq/doc/sphinx/addendum/micromega.rst

   generates a *proof cache* which makes it possible to rerun scripts even without `csdp`.

-.. flag:: Simplex

-   .. deprecated:: 8.14

-   This :term:`flag` (set by default) instructs the decision procedures to use the Simplex method for solving linear goals instead of the deprecated Fourier elimination.

 .. opt:: Dump Arith

    This :term:`option` (unset by default) may be set to a file path where